Microneedling: The gory procedure that banishes fine lines and plumps skin

 Like so many things endorsed or shown off by the round-bummed mum-of-three, these Vampire Facials are becoming the norm - and you don’t need an A-List bank balance to have one.

-Scores of everyday women have undergone the prickly procedure at Regents Park Aesthetics in London, and it's a favourite with soap and reality stars, too.
+Scores of everyday women have undergone the prickly procedure - and it's a favourite with soap and reality stars, too.

 Former Coronation Street favourite Catherine Tyldesley recently revealed that the secret of her glowing skin are these PRP-based treatments, although if you have ‘bad veins’ or are just a bit too squeamish about your blood, there are man-made alternatives to PRP that are equally effective.

 Catherine, who is treated by the team at ONE Aesthetic Studio in Cheshire, said: “The treatment uses the goodness in your own blood and the results are fantastic.
 "I've had it done two or three times and when I've had it done my skin has felt amazing.

 "They're great for if you're feeling a bit tired and your skin is looking a bit dull.
 And it doesn't hurt at all.

 “I’m so much more confident about my skin.’’

 There is an element of downtime after the procedure, with people comping their reddened and scabbed skin to having a case of sunburn.

 For most people, they are back to 'normal' in less than five days, with results from the treatment becoming visible in approximately four weeks.